darkarp/chromepass/README.md

 This is a very simple application, which uses only:

-* [Python] - Tested on python 3.6+
+* [Python] - Tested on python 3.9+

->Optionally, you may want to run all python commands inside a python virtual environment.
-For more information, check [Virtual Environment Guide](#virtual-environment-guide)
+>It recommended to perform the installation inside a Windows VM.
+Some parts of the installation procedure might be affected by existing configurations.
+This was tested on a clean Windows 10 VM.

 ### Installation

 Chromepass requires Windows to run!
-Support for linux and macOS may be added soon
+Support for linux and macOS may be added soon.

 Clone the repository:
 ```powershell